 Look for dental care tools that work best for you and your pet's health.
 Here are a few popular options that you can try:

-Toothbrush
+Dog Toothbrush

 Dental Wipes

-For dogs with small mouths and compact cheek teeth, dental swabs, like Petsmile Applicator Dental Swabs, are great for reaching tight spaces that your dog's toothbrush is just too big to reach.
+For dogs with small mouths and compact teeth, dental swabs, like Petsmile Applicator Dental Swabs, are great for reaching tight spaces that your dog's toothbrush is just too big to reach.

 Toothpaste

-Dog-safe toothpaste, like Petsmile Professional Pet Toothpaste, is flavored with meat to appeal to dogs.
+Dog-safe toothpaste, like Petsmile Professional Pet Toothpaste, is flavoured with meat to appeal to dogs.
 If your dog treats have allergies or if you are looking for something more natural, you can make your own dog toothpaste at home.

 3. Let Your Dog Taste Test